Moduli spaces of (G,h)-constellations: --constellations

-As a philosophy, if $\F$ is to be $\theta$--(semi)stable, the values $h'(\rho)$ should be as large as possible in $D_+$ and as small as possible in $D_-$.
-This means that all subsheaves of $\F$ should be similar to $\F$ in positive parts and they should nearly vanish in negative parts.
-In other words, the most destabilising subsheaf of $\F$ is the subsheaf of $\F$ generated by its summands in $D_-$.
+As a philosophy, if $\xxF$ is to be $\theta$--(semi)stable, the values $h'(\rho)$ should be as large as possible in $D_+$ and as small as possible in $D_-$.
+This means that all subsheaves of $\xxF$ generated in $D_-$ should be similar to $\xxF$ in positive parts and they should nearly vanish in negative parts.

 We have the following finiteness result: